ikersojo/02_born2beroot/README.md

 # Born2beroot - Virtual Machine creation
 ## Scope of the Project
-The aim of the project is to create a Linux Server in a Virtual Machine, including services, user/group management and autmated routines.
+The aim of the project is to create a Linux Server in a Virtual Machine, including services, user/group management and automated routines.

 ## Table of Content
 |   |               STEPS               |